 CE marking In Spain, CE marking is the first "certification" asked and it is enough in most cases.
-DAU (Document of Assessment for fitness of Use) The DAU is the statement of a favorable opinion on the performances of an innovative product or system regarding its intended uses and defined constructive solutions, within the field of building and civil engineering construction.
-A DAU assesses the fitness for the intended use of a constructive solution on the basis of objective levels or required limit values for building works and on functional requirements established case by case.
-ITeC (Insituto de Tecnología de la Construcción) has developed the voluntary option of the DAU, which is officially recognized by State Administration Certification DIT (Documento de Idoneidad Técnica) The DIT is a voluntary document which contains a favourable technical assessment o the suitability for use in building and/or civil works, of non-traditional or innovative construction materials, systems or procedures.
+DAU (Document of The DAU is the statement of a favorable opinion on the performances Assessment for fitness of an innovative product or system regarding its intended uses and of Use) defined constructive solutions, within the field of building and civil Δ DΔII assesses the fitness for the intended use of a constructive solution on the basis of objective levels or required limit values for building works and on functional requirements established case by case.
+ITeC (Insituto de Tecnología de la Construcción) has developed the voluntary option of the DAU, which is officially recognized by State Administration Certification DIT (Documento de The DIT is a voluntary document which contains a favourable Idoneidad Técnica) technical assessment o the suitability for use in building and/or civil works, of non-traditional or innovative construction materials, systems or procedures.
 The IETcc (The Eduardo Torroja Institute for Construction Sciences) of the CSIC is the only Spanish Organisation that has been granted, by Decree 3652/1963 of the Presidency of the Government and Ministerial Order 1265/1988 the authority to grant the DIT.
-TC (Technical Conformity Report) The TC is a public declaration that assesses the technical approval of an innovative construction product or system with regard to the requirements derived from the CTE (Spanish Technical Building Code) and the CPR.
-TECNALIA drafts and grants the TC which is recognised by the Public Administration.
+TC (Technical The TC is a public declaration that assesses the technical approval of Conformity Report) an innovative construction product or system with regard to the requirements derived from the CIE (Spanish Technical Building Code) and the CPR.
+IECNALIA drafts and grants the IC which is recognised I by the Public Administration.